swrobel/meta-surf-forecast/README.md

 ### [Surfline](https://www.surfline.com/)

+#### New API

+#### Old API

-Surfline's API is undocumented and unauthenticated, but is used via javascript on their website, so it was fairly easy to reverse-engineer.
+Surfline's old API is undocumented and unauthenticated, but is used via javascript on their website, so it was fairly easy to reverse-engineer.
 They return JSON, but with a very odd structure, with each item that is time-sensitive containing an array of daily arrays of values that correspond to timestamps provided in a separate set of arrays.
 For example (lots of data left out for brevity):

 ```json
 "Surf": {